roackb2/mavlinkjs/README.md

 # What's This

-This repository is an npm module and a JavaScript MAVLink implementation to parse MAVLink messages, generated using [Parrot MAVLink repository](https://github.com/Parrot-Developers/mavlink/tree/master/pymavlink/generator/javascript), with the multiple dialects, including `all` and `common` for now, using Mavlink v1.0 protocol.
+This repository is an npm module and a JavaScript MAVLink implementation to parse MAVLink messages, generated using [Parrot MAVLink repository](https://github.com/Parrot-Developers/mavlink/tree/master/pymavlink/generator/javascript), with the multiple dialects, including `all` and `common` for now, using Mavlink v1.0 and v2.0 protocol.

 # Import

+## Using v1.0 protocpl

 ```JavaScript
 const { mavlink10: mavlink, MAVLink10Processor: MAVLink } = require('mavlinkjs/mavlink_all_v1');